Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 Insurance regulators and carrier policies typically require FNOL records and call recordings to be retained for specific periods, often 5 to 7 years depending on the line of business and jurisdiction.
 Your outsourcing agreement should clearly specify retention requirements, storage responsibilities, and destruction procedures.
 Make sure the BPO partner's practices align with your carrier's record retention schedule and any applicable state regulations.

 For outbound follow-up calls related to FNOL (calling the policyholder back to collect missing information), TCPA compliance applies.
-The Telephone Consumer Protection Act governs how and when outbound calls can be made, and violations carry penalties of $500 to $1,500 per call.
+The Telephone Consumer Protection Act governs how and when outbound calls can be made, and the statute (TCPA, 47 U.S.C.
+227) sets statutory damages at $500 per violation, and a court can triple that for willful or knowing conduct.

 Nearshore Advantages for FNOL

-Nearshore FNOL outsourcing to the Caribbean offers native English speakers in US time zones at 40-60% lower cost than onshore, with cultural alignment that matters during high-stress policyholder conversations.
+Nearshore FNOL outsourcing to the Caribbean offers native English speakers in US time zones at $12 to $18 per agent hour fully loaded, against a $28 to $48 per hour US onshore loaded band per Call Force Global's 2026 wage index, with cultural alignment that matters during high-stress policyholder conversations.

 For US-based carriers, nearshore outsourcing to the Caribbean is a particularly strong fit for FNOL operations.
 The reasons go beyond the standard nearshore value proposition of cost savings and time zone alignment.